macpro7/restapi/README.md

 # EORROR CODE:
 ## Common Error Codes
-400    Bad Request — Invalid request format
+- 400    Bad Request — Invalid request format
-401    Unauthorized — Invalid passcode
+- 401    Unauthorized — Invalid passcode
-403    Forbidden — You do not have access to the requested resource 404    Not Found
+- 403    Forbidden — You do not have access to the requested resource
+- 404    Not Found
-500    Internal Server Error — We had a problem with our server 429   Too Many Requests.
+- 500    Internal Server Error — We had a problem with our server

+** Additional errors:**
+- 429   Too Many Requests.

 ## Success
 A successful response is indicated by HTTP status code 200 and may contain an optional body.